 What is significant?

-The Former Hoyts Cinema Centre, comprising the former entrance structure and office tower above, and the former cinema auditoria. and bulk store to the rear.
+The Former Hoyts Cinema Centre, comprising the former entrance structure and office tower above, and the former cinema auditoria.

 History Summary

 The Former Hoyts Cinema Centre was constructed from 1966-69 in the well established entertainment precinct at the east end of Bourke Street.
-Designed by Sydney architect Peter Muller, it was the first multi-cinema complex in Victoria and its coupling with an office tower was innovative at the time.
-The advent of television in Melbourne a decade earlier had seen the demise of the large city theatre and the provision of a facility with three smaller cinemas running simultaneously, a restaurant and associated office tower with rentable space, presented the Hoyts Company with an economically viable option.
+Designed by Sydney architect Peter Muller, it was the first multi-cinema complex in Victoria and The advent of television in Melbourne a decade earlier had seen the demise of the large city theatre and the provision of a facility with three smaller cinemas running simultaneously, a restaurant and associated office tower with rentable space, presented the Hoyts Company with an economically viable option.
 Established in 1908 as Hoyts Pictures Pty Ltd, this company played a large role in the development of the cinema industry in Victoria, particularly after the introduction of talking films in the late 1920s.
 Many large, grand theatres were built and well known architects were employed by Hoyts to design their buildings.
 In reaction to the introduction of television, Hoyts began an expansion, modernisation and replacement programme in the mid-1960s and the largest project was the construction of the $4.5m 13 storey cinema and office tower complex.
 The genesis for the design by Peter Muller can be seen in a similar project, which remained unbuilt, for Hoyts in Newcastle, NSW in 1960.
 The originality of the concept and the design ensured that the Cinema Centre received much attention during and after construction, and ultimately led to the closure of the Hoyts -owned Regent Theatre in Collins Street in 1970.
 Two floors of the office tower were allocated to the Victorian branch of Twentieth Century Fox Film Corporation (Aust) Pty Ltd and the registered offices of Hoyts Theatres Ltd and the remaining ten floors were made available for rent.
 In 1982 one of the cinemas was divided into two separate cinemas and in 2005 the Cinema Centre was closed after thirty-five years of operation.
 In 2009 the lower levels of the complex were converted into a health club resulting in extensive remodelling of the cinemas and their associated foyer spaces.
 The tower has continued to provide rentable office space.

 Description Summary